Medical Addiction Treatment

 Types of Medications Commonly Used For Addiction Treatment

 There are many different medications used to treat the various types of withdrawal symptoms.
-At Liberty Wellness, we offer individualized treatment plans to give our clients the best possible treatment for their specific addiction and substance abuse issues.
+At Liberty Wellness, we offer individualized addiction counseling and treatment plans to give our clients the best possible treatment for their specific addiction and substance abuse issues.
 Some of the medications that doctors prescribe for addiction treatment are:

 - Benzodiazepines: These drugs reduce anxiety and irritability in those suffering from addiction withdrawal.
 They typically treat alcoholism and alcohol withdrawal, and they can be used in detox under medical supervision.
-Benzo’s connect with neurotransmitters in the brain to create a feeling of calmness.
+Benzos connect with neurotransmitters in the brain to create a feeling of calmness.
 They severely reduce alcohol withdrawal symptoms such as pain, irritability, vomiting, and headaches.
 This typically makes the withdrawal process less uncomfortable for the client.
-Benzo’s can be extremely addictive if abused or taken improperly.
+Benzos can be extremely addictive if abused or taken improperly.

 - Clonidine: This is used to treat clients that are addicted to opioids, alcohol, and sometimes stimulants.
 Clonidine is prescribed in a patch or pills and can reduce the signs of withdrawal symptoms such as agitation, anger, anxiety, cravings, depression, fever, headaches, and more.

-- Methadone: Methadone is a popular medication used to treat patients with opioid addictions including heroin.
+- Methadone: Methadone is a popular medication used to treat patients with opioid addictions, including heroin.
 Methadone works as a pain reliever and as a maintenance treatment for addiction that can either be used in the long term or short term during detox.
 It can prevent withdrawal symptoms and reduce cravings for people with opioid use disorder by blocking euphoric feelings.
 Methadone helps clients remain in treatment and makes withdrawal symptoms less uncomfortable.

 Is It Dangerous to Take Medication for Addiction Treatment?

 Many people have a misconception that taking medication for addiction treatment is simply replacing one drug for another.
 This is not the case.
-When used as directed by a doctor, medication is a healthy and effective way to treat addiction for opioids, alcohol, and other substances.
+When used as directed by a doctor, medication is a healthy and effective way to treat addiction to opioids, alcohol, and other substances.